Abdel Fattah el-Sisi: United States

 Relations between Egypt and the United States witnessed tensions after the overthrow of Mohamed Morsi.
-The United States strongly condemned Sisi's administration on several occasions before deciding to delay selling four F-16 fighter jets, Apaches and Abrams' kits to Egypt.
+The United States under the Obama administration strongly condemned Sisi's administration on several occasions before deciding to delay selling four F-16 fighter jets, Apaches and Abrams' kits to Egypt.
 The US also cancelled the Bright Star joint military exercise with the Egyptian Armed Forces.

-Sisi's administration purportedly showed unusual actions in dealing with the US, calling on President Barack Obama's administration to exercise restraint in dealing with "racially charged" unrest in Ferguson, echoing language the US used to caution Egypt previously as it cracked down on Islamist protesters.
-Egyptian security checked US Secretary of State John Kerry and his top aides through a stationary metal detector as well as with a handheld wand before meeting with el-Sisi in what was considered an unusual screening for a senior State Department official.
-Sisi also skipped Obama's invitation to the American-African summit.
+Sisi's administration called on Barack Obama's administration to exercise restraint in dealing with "racially charged" unrest in Ferguson, echoing language the US used to caution Egypt previously as it cracked down on Islamist protesters.
+Egyptian security checked US Secretary of State John Kerry and his top aides with a stationary metal detector and a handheld wand before their meeting with Sisi in what was considered an unusual screening for a senior State Department official.
+Sisi also skipped President Obama's invitation to the American-African summit.

 Despite evidence of tensions, a 2014 news story, BBC reported: "The US has revealed it has released $575m in military aid to Egypt that had been frozen since the ousting of President Mohammed Morsi last year."
 In September 2014 Sisi visited the US to address the UN General assembly in New York.
 An extensive media campaign produced billboards which were distributed all over New York City, welcoming the Egyptian president.
 In August 2015, Secretary of State John Kerry was in Cairo for a "U.S.-Egypt strategic dialogue".

-Following the election of Republican Donald Trump as the President of the United States, the two countries looked to improve the Egyptian-American relations.
-El-Sisi and Trump had met during the opening of the seventy-first session of the United Nations General Assembly in September 2016.
+Following the election of Republican Donald Trump as the president of the United States, the two countries looked to improve the Egyptian-American relations.
+Sisi and Trump had met during the opening of the seventy-first session of the United Nations General Assembly in September 2016.
 The absence of Egypt in President Trump's travel ban towards seven Muslim countries was noted in Washington, although the Congress has voiced human rights concerns over the handling of dissidents.

-On 22 March 2017, it was reported that el-Sisi would be traveling to Washington to meet with Trump on 3 April 2017.
-President Trump praised el-Sisi, saying that el-Sisi had "done a tremendous job under trying circumstance".
-On 26 August 2019, Trump met with el-Sisi, along with other global leaders, in the 45th G7 summit in Biarritz, France.
-Trump continued his earlier praise of el-Sisi, saying that "Egypt has made tremendous progress under a great leader's leadership".
+On 22 March 2017, it was reported that Sisi would be traveling to Washington to meet with Trump on 3 April 2017.
+Trump praised Sisi, saying that Sisi had "done a tremendous job under trying circumstance".
+On 26 August 2019, Trump met with Sisi, along with other global leaders, in the 45th G7 summit in Biarritz, France.
+Trump continued his earlier praise of Sisi, saying that "Egypt has made tremendous progress under a great leader's leadership".
+At the conference, Trump referred to Sisi as his "favorite dictator".

-El-Sisi criticized President Donald Trump's decision to recognize Jerusalem as Israel's capital.
-According to el-Sisi, the Trump administration's decision "would undermine the chances of peace in the Middle East."
+Sisi criticized Donald Trump's decision to recognize Jerusalem as Israel's capital.
+According to Sisi, the Trump administration's decision "would undermine the chances of peace in the Middle East".

-El-Sisi was praised by Trump.
+The Biden administration pressed Sisi to improve Egypt's human rights record—which is generally perceived to be poor—but nonetheless approved in February 2021 a $197 million sale of Rolling Airframe Missiles for the Egyptian Navy's coastal defenses, citing the country's role in regional security as a major non-NATO ally.